Little Known Facts About Hyline

 · Hyline started as a 4-year team.
 This stopped when Hill Country Middle School opened and 8th graders were no longer on the same campus.

 · The six directors of Hyline have been: Diana Zuniga, Barbara Loomis, Cindy Russell, Shannon Harty, Chelsee Capezzuti and Lindsay Joe.
-The assistant directors have been: Tammie Gutherie, Kara Fuller, Amanda Aiken, Shannon Harty, Chelsee Capezzuti, Megan Nebgen, Heather Hill Duncan, Lindsay Joe and currently Lauren Smith.
+The assistant directors have been: Tammie Gutherie, Kara Fuller, Amanda Aiken, Shannon Harty, Chelsee Capezzuti, Megan Nebgen, Heather Hill Duncan, Lindsay Joe , Lauren Smith and currently Madison Cashion.

-· This will be Mrs. Joe's 7th year with Hyline.
-She was 23 when she started.
-This will be Mrs. Smith's 1st year with Hyline.
+· Mrs. Joe was 23 when she started at Westlake.
 Mrs. Smith graduated from Westlake and served as the Hyline Captain in 2004.

 · The name “Zenith” was given to the spring show by Ms. Zuniga and the first line.
 Ms. Zuniga was fond of “Z” words!

 · Hyline has had 7 different field uniforms.
 Hyline’s first captain, Kathy McQuown, donated her uniform now on display in the locker room.

 · Western boots were added to the last uniform.
 Before that, tennis shoes and crew socks were worn on the field.
 Before that it was white “go-go” boots (the heels were 2” high and broke off all the time).

 · The term “New-New” was born out of confusion between new girls already on the team and new girls coming onto the team.

 · The traditional Hyline football entrance is patterned after the Kilgore College Rangerettes.

 · Officers used to dance out front and in different colored uniforms as the line.
 This tradition stopped when an officer slipped and fell and no one noticed.